ASamai/expressBookReviews/README.md

 general.js - This contains the skeletal implementations for the routes which a general user can access.

 auth_users.js - This contains the skeletal implementations for the routes which an authorized user can access.

+## Getting the list of books available in shop using JSON.stringify
+In general.js, the following heading has the code for getting the list of books available in shop using the JSON.stringify method: "public_users.get('/',function (req, res) {."